KxSystems/docs/docs/license/gcp.md

     by you of the provisions of sections 2 and 5 and/or payment obligations relating to this Agreement, KX will have the right at its discretion to seek remedies in courts within any applicable territory.
-User and the organisation which you represent and have bound to the terms of this Agreement shall be jointly and severally liable for User’s obligations under this Agreement.
+User and the organization which you represent and have bound to the terms of this Agreement shall be jointly and severally liable for User’s obligations under this Agreement.